 Law of Proximity UX

-Applying the law of proximity in UX designs is easy.
-Basically, just place related elements near each other and unrelated elements apart from each other.
+Applying the law of proximity in user experience design is easy.
+Remember to place related elements near each other and unrelated elements apart from each other.
 Using whitespace to group or separate elements is key.

-In web forms, for example, the labels should be placed in close proximity to the input field so that the user understands they’re related.
-The Bootstrap form below is easy to understand and complete.
+In web forms, for example, place labels in close proximity to the input field so that the user understands how they relate.
+This bootstrap form below is easy to understand and complete:

-The form below is more difficult to understand because of the large chunk of white space between the label and input field for email address.
-Most users will likely be able to figure it out and fill in the text field correctly, but it will require more cognitive resources.
+But the form below is more difficult to understand.
+This is because of the large chunk of white space between the label and email address input field.

-Let’s look at some more examples of this principle below.
+Let’s look at more examples of this principle below.

 Law of Proximity Examples